Mid-Iowa Council: Trails

 The rest of Camp Mitigwa's 450 acre are undeveloped.

 Campsites

 Camp Mitigwa utilizes 20 campsites and has at least 4 that are no longer used.

 Located on Frankel Ridge: Wakan, Chanotedah, Hopi, and Zuni.

 Frankel Ridge still has an open space where Cherokee campsite was located near Bear Creek Lodge.

 Located on Blank Ridge: Chippewa, Pawnee, Fox, Osage, Piegon, and Sioux.

 Blank Ridge no longer uses Ottawa, Sac or East Sioux campsites.
-Ottawa is used for Boy Scout ecology merit badges.
+Ottawa is now used for Eagle Academy (summer of 2024-present).
 Sac was located too close to the water tower and considered unsafe for usage and East Sioux is now part of the enlarged Piegon campsite.

 Located on Casady Ridge: Kick-a-poo, Mohawk, Crow, Onondaga, Onieda, Kiowa, Seneca, Iroquois, Cayuga and Navajo.
 Navajo is now just used for wilderness survival.

 There is an existing inactive campsite on the east end of the ridge and the Kiowa campsite was renamed Kiowa in the 1990s.